Kreg Straight Edge Guide: How to Use and Review

 Trim Router

-What Can I Cut with the Kreg Straight Edge Guide?
+What Can You Cut with the Kreg Straight Edge Guide?

-The Straight Edge Guide is designed to make straight rip cuts on ¾” thick sheet material like plywood and MDF.
-It can also be used to cut ¼” and ½” material if it’s properly supported.
+The Straight Edge Guide is designed for making straight rip cuts on ¾” thick sheet goods like plywood and MDF.
+It can also handle ¼” and ½” material, but you’ll need to ensure it’s well-supported to prevent flexing.

 Related: How to Change a Circular Saw Blade